ga-curriculum/ejs/syntax/README.md

 # ![EJS - Syntax](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be able to use EJS tags to inject JavaScript into HTML.

 ## EJS syntax